-A rediscovered portrait of one of the UK’s earliest feminists has gone on show at the National Portrait Gallery.
+A portrait of one of the UK’s earliest feminists can be found on show at the National Portrait Gallery.
 The painting of Lady Anne Clifford by William Larkin dates from 1618.
-It was thought lost until it turned up eight years ago in a private collection – the gallery purchased the portrait for £275,000.
+For many years it was thought lost until it turned up in a private collection – the gallery purchased the portrait for £275,000.

 Lady Anne Clifford was a rare example of woman who took on the male-dominated establishment.
 She was determined not to be bullied or coaxed into accepting less than her due, and fought her uncle to keep her estates.